QingyangKong/knowledge-dump/spark/RDD&Partition.md

 number of rdd_2 partitions is: 16
 number of rdd_3 partitions is: 10
 ```
-Through results, it is relatively obvious to see the default of number of partitions in current spark is 16 and it is also possible to set a specific number of parttitions.
+Through results, it is relatively obvious to see the default of number of partitions in currently is 16 and it is also possible to set a specific number of parttitions by adding second parameter in method `makeRDD` and `parallelize`.
 <h4>How partition works in Spark?</h4>
-All logics that is to be executed in worker node needs to be serialized into a closure and passed across multiple nodes.
+All logics that is to be executed in worker node needs to be pushed into a closure, serialized and passed across multiple nodes.
 In every node, every partition holds a separate memory for the closure.
-That means if I pass a variable to node, every partition in the node have a copy of the variable that does not sync with each other.
+That means if I pass a variable to node, every partition in the node have a copy of the variable that <b>DOES NOT</b> sync with each other.
 Program below can certify what stated above:
 ```
 val rdd_1 = sc.makeRDD(1 to 10, 2)